Instructions for authors

 6.3 The NAJFNR policy against predatory publishers/journals

-N.B.
-Given the recent spread of fee charging OA journals, unwary and naïve authors may not be able to distinguish between legitimate peer-review journals and those with fake peer review.
-The North African Journal of Food and Nutrition Research has adopted a policy against those “fake” journals.
-Therefore, no reference should be cited from these journals and must be replaced or completely removed.
-Please visit the following links to check the eligibility of your journal.
+Please note that due to the proliferation of fee-charging open access (OA) journals, authors may find it challenging to distinguish between legitimate peer-reviewed journals and those utilizing deceptive peer review practices.
+The North African Journal of Food and Nutrition Research has adopted a policy against referencing such "fake" journals.
+Therefore, references from these sources should be avoided and either replaced or entirely removed.
+For further guidance on the eligibility of your journal, please refer to the provided links.Top of Form

 https://predatoryreports.org/the-list